feathersui/feathersui-website/learn/haxe-openfl/list-view.md

 };
 ```

-> Items in the collection are not required to be simple object literals, like `{ text: "A" }` in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+> Items in the collection are _not_ required to be [anonymous structures](https://haxe.org/manual/types-anonymous-structure.html), like `{ text: "A" }` in the example above.
+[Class instances](https://haxe.org/manual/types-class-instance.html) are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).

 ### Selection